January in the Garden

 Dormant oil is a non-toxic and very effective control for plum curculio, scale and other over-wintering pests and their eggs.
 Fruit trees, and any plant with a current infestation of scale, should be sprayed two or more times with dormant oil over the winter.
 View our guide on Fruits, Nuts, & Berries.

-Last chance to grapes, fruit trees, and other plants
+Last chance to prune fruit trees

 The weather warms up and buds begin to break in February, so next month it’ll be too late!
 Proper pruning is important to the health and production of your trees so be sure to educate yourself before you begin.
 Read a good reference book, or consult an arborist to learn proper pruning techniques for your particular trees.
 Shear evergreen hedges as needed.
 Hardy herbs like oregano, rosemary, savory, and thyme will also benefit from a late-winter haircut.